Frankenstein (guitar): Kramer

-Kramer Guitars was the first company endorsed by Van Halen in 1983, when it built a Frankenstrat replica and during this time he replaced the original Frankenstrat neck with a prototype Kramer Pacer neck first seen during Van Halen's Hide Your Sheep Tour in January 1983.
+Kramer Guitars was the first company endorsed by Van Halen in 1983, when it built a Frankenstein replica and during this time he replaced the original Frankenstein neck with a prototype Kramer Pacer neck first seen during Van Halen's Hide Your Sheep Tour in January 1983.
 Later that year the Pacer neck was replaced with a Kramer "Banana" style neck first seen during Van Halen's performance at the US Festival and then in the "Jump" video.
 In 1984, he was given the "Hot for Teacher" guitar (seen in the song's video clip) and began appearing in Kramer advertisements.
-Paul Unkert, the "Guitar Guy" of UNK guitars, worked on the Frankenstrat and put his "Unk" stamp on it.
+Paul Unkert, the "Guitar Guy" of UNK guitars, worked on Frankenstein and put his "Unk" stamp on it.

 The best-known Kramer owned by Van Halen was the 5150, which he built in the Kramer factory.
 Although it was thought that the guitar was made from a Kramer Baretta body, it had a prototype Pacer body.
 The guitar, used from the 1984 tour through the OU812 tour, was last used to record "Judgement Day" for the album For Unlawful Carnal Knowledge (1991).
 Although the 5150 reappeared on the 2004 reunion tour with Sammy Hagar, the guitar upgraded with a Charvel neck and EVH Wolfgang humbucker, it was subsequently retired.

 A number of other Kramers were also built and used by Van Halen during this time (most notably the 1984 Kramer), although most were simply striped designs without other markings.
 These guitars were primarily backups for the 5150 on tours and were retired at the same time.
 Some were given away or awarded in contests.

 Charvel hybrid VH2

-The second Frankenstrat, appearing on the Van Halen II LP and tour, was a 1979 Charvel hybrid VH2 "Bumblebee" black-and-yellow striped guitar.
+The second Frankenstein, appearing on the Van Halen II LP and tour, was a 1979 Charvel hybrid VH2 "Bumblebee" black-and-yellow striped guitar.
 Anecdotally it was buried with Dimebag Darrell of Pantera in a Kiss Kasket, who had asked for a Charvel Art Series replica before they were released; Van Halen was said to have presented the original guitar at his funeral.